Distinguished Professor Guidelines

 - Current curriculum vitae

-- Letters of external review from leaders in the field explaining and documenting the impact of the nominee’s work within his or her field of study.
-(A minimum of three letters are required from high-level experts/authorities in the field, both nationally and internationally.
+- Letters of external review from leaders in the field explaining and documenting the national and international impact of the nominee’s work within his or her field of study.
+(A minimum of five and maximum of seven letters are required from high-level experts/authorities in the field, a minimum of one international letter is required.
 The letters must be detailed and must not be from previous collaborators, previous students, previous employers, or others who have worked closely with the nominee.
-Include a short bio of each letter author).
+Please include a short bio of each letter author)

 Term of Appointment